HomeArtists

 artemisia gentileschi lucretia 1621

-Lucretia by Artemisia Gentileschi, 1621, via Athenaeum Organisation
+Lucretia, by Artemisia Gentileschi, 1621.
+Source: Athenaeum Organisation

 rembrandt_lucretia 1666 minneapolis

 Unlike the usual depictions of the period, Artemisia’s Lucretia is not shown stabbing her breast.
-She is also not heroically resigned to carry out the sacrificial act with stoicism.
+She is also not heroically resigned to carrying out the sacrificial act with stoicism.
 Instead, she questions the necessity of the act, hesitating and full of anguish.
-Artemisia thus, catches Lucretia as a thinking woman, one who takes her own decisions actively, instead of being a passive recipient of the society’s rules.

 4. Corisca and the Satyr (1635)